-In previous blog post, I’ve outlined the tenets of Digital DNA, for organizations and individuals.
+In a previous blog post, I’ve outlined the tenets of Digital DNA, for organizations and individuals.
 Today, I’m writing about what it takes to lead a digital organization and some of the things I’ve learned leading Wipro Digital.

 Digital DNA for an organization is characterized by four attributes: agility, external orientation, risk taking, and cross-functionality.